ricardosousabr/unit-test/README.md

 ## Project status

-The project was successfully completed 🎊🎉.
+The project was successfully completed. 🎊🎉